cloudmesh/cloudmesh-cc/MANUAL.md

 **Figure 1:** Execution and display graph of an example workflow over time

-We can execute a similar workflow example by using one of our APIs.
+We can specify such workflows in a YAML file makeing it very easy to create and manage them.
+To get you started, we have developed a quickstart example that you can enhance to get aquinted with the system.

+Once a workflow is specified, it can be executed a using one of our interfaces.
+THis includes the comandline, or the use of a REST service.
+The availability of the REST service is important as it allows

 To begin, we assume you are standing in the cloudmesh-cc directory.
 Let us check it out with